gregdbanks/Not_Friday/readme.md

-# StoryBooks
+# NotFriday

-> Create public and private stories from your life
+> Create public and private standup, planning, and retro entries

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication

-## Usage

-Add your mongoDB URI and Google OAuth credentials to the config.env file

 ```
 # Install dependencies